weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

 (Total Elapsed Time: 0.010s, using Z3)
 ```

-Cryptol reports `Q.E.D.` indicating that our property is indeed true for all possible inputs.
+Cryptol reports `Q.E.D.` indicating that our property is indeed true for all keys and all 16-character inputs.
+Cryptol currently only supports proofs of [total](https://en.wikipedia.org/wiki/Partial_function#Function) [monomorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) properties with a finite domain.
 Here we must specify the length of the messages that we want to check this property for.
-This example checks the property for 16 character messages, but we could check this for any arbitrary length.
+This example checks the property for 16 character messages, but we could check this for at any (reasonable) length.

 # Language Features